-17 T-3 and T-1 refer to reliability assessments three years out and one year out respectively.
-For example, for a reliability assessment conducted in August 2019, the T-1 period refers to the 2020-21 financial year.
+23 T-3 and T-1 refer to reliability assessments three years out and one year out respectively.
+For example, for a reliability assessment conducted in August 2020, the T-1 period refers to the 2021-22 financial year.

-- Time-of-day a consistent time-of-day is applied across all month/day-of-the-week periods within a forecast reliability gap period.
+- Day-of-the-week within each month that meets the lost load threshold, weekdays are declared as being within the forecast reliability gap period.
+The weekends are declared as being within the forecast reliability gap period if the probability of lost load on weekends exceeds 10%.
+The day-of-the-week classification is used to describe the likely trading intervals of a shortfall. - Time-of-day a consistent time-of-day is applied across all month/day-of-the-week periods within a forecast reliability gap period.
 The range of trading intervals is identified by determining the earliest and latest time-of-day where the probability of lost load exceeds 10%.
 All periods between these trading intervals are included. - Excluded periods consideration is given to whether there is a period of time within the forecast reliability gap period that should be excluded, such as the Christmas/New Year period, or discrete months where likelihood of supply shortfalls is low, as discussed below.